gamingPanther3/Calculator/README.md

 # Calculator

-The calculator can perform the following operations:
+This calculator can perform the following operations:
 - Addition (+)
 - Subtraction (-)
 - Multiplication (*)